pratikBhattacharjee/1990styleGame-FindingMorty/README.md

  Quick Start-
  (Run code in linux terminal)
- To install the game- "make main"
+ To install the game- "make main" and then
  To run the game - "./main"